pmatulis/oasis/index.md

 ## Welcome

 Oasis Internal Arts offers classes in the Chinese healing arts.
 Its mission is to serve as an oasis for the traveller of the modern world.
+People of all ages, genders, colours, and shapes are welcome here.

 ### The environment

-The environment is non-competitive where people of all ages, genders, colours, shapes, and sizes are welcome.
+The teacher shares their experience with students in a non-competitive environment.
+Both teacher and students practice together in a convivial atmosphere of mutual benefit.

 The practice space is cleaned before each class and participants are encouraged to dispense with their shoes.

-There will be a short non-caffeinated drink break (e.g. herbal tea).
+There will be a short break where herbal tea is served.

 ### The practice